-Panasonic FZ2000 versus Panasonic G9
+Panasonic FZ2000 vs G9

-The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in September 2016 and November 2017.
+The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in September 2016 and November 2017.
 The FZ2000 is a fixed lens compact, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ2000) and a Four Thirds (G9) sensor.
-The FZ2000 has a resolution of 20 megapixel, whereas the G9 provides 20.2 MP.
+The FZ2000 has a resolution of 20 megapixels, whereas the G9 provides 20.2 MP.

-Body comparison: Panasonic FZ2000 vs Panasonic G9
+Body comparison: Panasonic FZ2000 vs G9

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (6 percent) than the Panasonic FZ2000.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.